opencdms-project/project-advisory-team/README.md

 ## Climate and Hydrology Data Management System

-OpenCDMS is a Reference Open Source Data Management System for atmospheric, hydrological, marine and other environmental data with a time-series component.
+OpenCDMS is a Reference Open Source Data Management System for atmospheric, hydrological, marine, phenological, composition and other environmental data with a time-series component.
 It stores observational data concerning water, weather, hydrology and climate in a secure and flexible manner and enables extracting useful information from the data.

 OpenCDMS is intended to be used by the National Meteorological and Hydrological Services (NMHS) of WMO Members, and by any others wishing to